-In order to use least-squares conformal mappings, we need to establish interior feature constraints between the 3D shapes.
+In order to use least squares conformal mappings, we need to establish interior feature constraints between the 3D shapes.
 For this purpose, we first select candidate points with curvature larger than a threshold T_c , and then compare their spin-images to detect feature correspondences.
-The spinimage is a well-known technique that has been proven useful for 3D point matching [26].
-It encodes the surface shape surrounding an oriented point p by projecting nearby surface points into a 2D histogram, which has cylindrical coordinates of radius r and height h centered at p with its axis aligned with the surface normal of p.
+The spin-image is a well-known technique that has been proven useful for 3D point matching[26].
+It encodes the surface shape surrounding an oriented point p by projecting nearby surface points into a 2D histogram, which has cylindrical coordinates of radius r and height h centered at p, with its axis aligned with the surface normal of p.
 The number of bins and support size in the spin-image histograms are parameters fixed at generation.
 It has been shown that the matching results using spin-images are insensitive to the choice of the above parameters [23].
 In our experiments, the highest confidence feature correspondences are used.
-The typical number of selected feature points is 5-6 for 3D face surfaces and 10-12 for brain surfaces.

 Fig. 2.
-Least-Squares Conformal Shape Image: (a) Original surface with texture. (b) Original surface without texture. (c) Least-squares conformal maps with texture. (d) Least-squares conformal shape image. (e) Least-squares conformal maps of the same surface, subsampled by a factor of 4, still very similar to (c).
+Least Squares Conformal Shape Image: (a) Original surface with texture. (b) Original surface without texture. (c) Least squares conformal maps with texture. (d) Least squares conformal shape image. (e)Least squares conformal maps of the same surface, subsampled by a factor of 4, still very similar to (c).